xtdb/xtdb/docs/implementation.md

 fire when the arguments have been bound, and potentially short circuit the walk by returning `nil`. `not` is a special kind of predicate that issues a sub query and removes all results from that query in the parent result.
-Note that all this happens many times during the query, as the tree will be traversed up and down, each time binding new values to the variables.
+Note that all this happens many times during the parent query, as the tree will be traversed up and down, each time binding new values to the variables.

 Predicates that return values, and invocations to `or` and `or-join` (which is also how rules are represented) will potentially bind new